pwallace/metadata-processing-legacy/README.md

 SCRIPT: rm2mp4.py

 DEPENDS ON:
-ffmpeg (or avconv)mplayer
+1. ffmpeg (or avconv)mplayer
-libx264
+2. libx264
-libfaac
+3. libfaac
-a plaintext list of URLs for the RealMedia streams
+4. a plaintext list of URLs for the RealMedia streams

 PURPOSE: Dump RealMedia streeams from server and convert to mp4 audio

 USAGE: python script.py [urllist.txt]

+NOTE: this method is SLOOOOOOW and wonky and resource-heavy.
+The time to download and convert a .rm video is around 130% of the playback duration.
 ***